nighthawkcoders/student_2025/navigation/about.md

 - 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
 - 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79

-### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
-- The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>
 Gallery of Pics, scroll to the right for more ...